 Augmentative and Alternative Communication (AAC) such as Proloquo2Go

 Speech Language Assistant

-Since 1998 Michelle has been working with children with a variety of needs in a variety of settings.
-She discovered her passion helping children with Speech and language difficulties when she started working as a Speech and Language Assist in 2005.
-She has worked with both preschool and school age children.
-She graduated from St. Lawrence college in Kingston with Social Science as the major area of study.
+Michelle has been working with children with a variety of needs in a variety of settings since 1998.
+She discovered her passion helping children with speech and language difficulties when she started working as a Speech and Language Assistant in 2005.
+She has worked with both preschool and school-aged children.
+She graduated from St. Lawrence College in Kingston with Social Science as the major area of study.

 She also has also received training in the following areas:

 -Heggerty Phonemic Awareness Program

 Communicative Disorders Assistant

 Emma has been working as a Speech Language Assistant with the public school board since 2017.
 She discovered her passion for speech and language when she began working as a Developmental Services Worker.
 She graduated in 2017 from St. Lawrence College in Kingston with a certificate in Communicative Disorders Assistant.